ntpeters/vim-better-whitespace/README.md

 To toggle whitespace highlighting, call `:ToggleWhitespace`.

-To disable highlighting for the current line in normal mode call `:CurrentLineWhitespaceOff` with either 'hard' or 'soft' as an option.
+To disable highlighting for the current line in normal mode call `:CurrentLineWhitespaceOff` with either `hard` or `soft` as an option.
-The option 'hard' will maintain whitespace highlighting as it is, but may cause a slow down in Vim since it uses the CursorMoved event to detect and exclude the current line.
+The option `hard` will maintain whitespace highlighting as it is, but may cause a slow down in Vim since it uses the CursorMoved event to detect and exclude the current line.
-The option 'soft' will use syntax based highlighting, so there shouldn't be a performance hit like with the 'hard' option.
+The option `soft` will use syntax based highlighting, so there shouldn't be a performance hit like with the 'hard' option.
 The drawback is that this highlighting will have a lower priority and may be overwritten by higher priority highlighting.